Delboy/EatMe/TESTING.md

 ![nav-bar](assets/images/navbar.png)

 *As a User I can view a list of recipes so that I can choose one to read.*
-- The all recipes page shows a list of every page on the site.
+- The all recipes page shows a list of every recipe on the site.

 ![all recipes](assets/images/all-recipes.png)

 *As a User I can click on a recipe so that I can read the recipe details.*
-- Clicking anywhere inside a recipes card will take you directly to the recipes page.
+- Clicking anywhere inside a recipe card will take you directly to that recipe's page.

 ![open recipes](assets/images/open-recipe.gif)